the-turing-way/the-turing-way/CONTRIBUTING.md

 Most of the writing that you'll do will be in [Markdown][markdown].
 You can think of Markdown as a few little symbols around your text that will allow GitHub to render the text with a little bit of formatting.
-For example you could write words as **bold** (`**bold**`), or in _italics_ (`_italics_`), or as a [link][rick-roll] (`[link](https://youtu.be/dQw4w9WgXcQ)`) to another webpage.
+For example, you could write words as **bold** (`**bold**`), or in _italics_ (`_italics_`), or as a [link][rick-roll] (`[link](https://youtu.be/dQw4w9WgXcQ)`) to another webpage.

 Also when writing in Markdown, please start each new sentence on a new line.
-While this formats in the same way as if the new line wasn't included, it makes the [diffs produced during the pull request](https://help.github.com/en/articles/about-comparing-branches-in-pull-requests) review easier to read! :sparkles:
+While these formats in the same way as if the new line wasn't included, it makes the [diffs produced during the pull request](https://help.github.com/en/articles/about-comparing-branches-in-pull-requests) review easier to read! :sparkles:

 ## Where to start: issues

-Before you open a new issue, please check if any of our [open issues](https://github.com/alan-turing-institute/the-turing-way/issues) covers your idea already.
+Before you open a new issue, please check if any of our [open issues](https://github.com/alan-turing-institute/the-turing-way/issues) cover your idea already.
 If you open a new issue, please follow our basic guidelines laid out in our [issue templates](https://github.com/alan-turing-institute/the-turing-way/issues/new/choose).
 There are 3 issues templates to choose from.:
-1. New Chapter Template ([preview here](https://github.com/alan-turing-institute/the-turing-way/issues/new?assignees=&template=CHAPTER_ISSUE_TEMPLATE.md)):  This issue is a place to discuss matters relating to the writing a new chapter on a new topic or adding a subchapter in an already existing chapter.
+1. New Chapter Template ([preview here](https://github.com/alan-turing-institute/the-turing-way/issues/new?assignees=&template=CHAPTER_ISSUE_TEMPLATE.md)):  This issue is a place to discuss matters relating to writing a new chapter on a new topic or adding a subchapter in an already existing chapter.
 2. General ([preview here](https://github.com/alan-turing-institute/the-turing-way/issues/new?assignees=&template=ISSUE_TEMPLATE.md)):  Use this template for a general issue related to the book, community, process or ideas.
 3. Bug Report ([preview here](https://github.com/alan-turing-institute/the-turing-way/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D)): With this template, create an issue report that can help others repair something that is currently broken.
 This can be used for reporting errors like typos and broken links.